 Skyline Medical Inc. (the "Company") was incorporated under the laws of the State of Minnesota in 2002.
-Effective August 6, 2013, the Company changed its name to Skyline Medical Inc. As of September 30, 2016, the registrant had 3,404,860 shares of common stock, par value \$.01 per share, outstanding.
-Pursuant to an Agreement and Plan of Merger dated effective December 16, 2013, the Company merged with and into a Delaware corporation with the same name that was its wholly-owned subsidiary, with such Delaware Corporation as the surviving corporation of the merger.
+Effective August 6, 2013, the Company changed its name to Skyline Medical Inc. As of March 31, 2017, the registrant had 6,489,428 shares of common stock, par value \$.01 per share, outstanding, adjusted for a 1-for-25 reverse stock split effective October 27, 2016.
+In this Report, all numbers of shares and per share amounts, as appropriate, have been stated to reflect the reverse stock split.
+Pursuant to an Agreement and Plan of Merger dated effective December 16, 2013, the Company merged with and into a Delaware corporation with the same name that was its wholly-owned subsidiary, with such Delaware corporation as the surviving corporation of the merger.
 The Company has developed an environmentally safe system for the collection and disposal of infectious fluids that result from surgical procedures and post-operative care.
 The Company also makes ongoing sales of our proprietary cleaning fluid and filters to users of our systems.
-In April 2009, the Company received 510(k) clearance from the FDA to authorize the Company to market and sell its STREAMWAY® FMS products.
+In April 2009, the Company received 510(k) clearance from the FDA to authorize the Company to market and sell its STREAMWAY® SYSTEM products.

 The accompanying financial statements have been prepared assuming the Company will continue as a going concern.
-The Company has suffered recurring losses from operations and had a stockholders' deficit until August 31, 2015 whereupon the Company closed its public offering of units of common stock, Series B Convertible Preferred Stock and Series A Warrants (the "Units").
+The Company has suffered recurring losses from operations and had a stockholders' deficit until August 31, 2015 whereupon the Company closed its public offering of units consisting of common stock, Series B Convertible Preferred Stock and Series A Warrants (the "Units").
 There remains though, substantial doubt about its ability to continue as a going concern.
 The financial statements do not include any adjustments that might result from the outcome of this uncertainty.

-Since inception to September 30, 2016, the Company raised approximately \$22,325,091 in equity, inclusive of \$2,055,000 from a private placement of Series A Convertible Preferred Stock, \$13,555,003 from the public offering of Units and \$5,685,000 in debt financing.
+Since inception to March 31, 2017, the Company raised approximately \$27,765,934 in equity, inclusive of \$2,055,000 from a private placement of Series A Convertible Preferred Stock, \$13,555,003 from the public offering of Units completed in 2015, \$1,739,770 from a registered direct offering completed in 2016, \$3,421,188 from the public offering of Units completed in the first quarter of 2017, \$358,312 from the underwriter exercising their option to purchase up to 175,000 additional shares of common stock and to acquire additional warrants to purchase up to 35,000 additional shares of common stock, and \$5,685,000 in debt financing.
 See "Management's Discussion and Analysis of Financial Condition and Results of Operations - Liquidity and Capital Resources."